 Jennifer Fleeger joined the Ursinus College faculty in 2013.
 Her work is primarily an investigation of how film and other visual media represent what the world sounds like.
 To that end, Sounding American explores the importance of opera and jazz during the conversion to sound in Hollywood and Mismatched Women examines the connection between women who don’t sound like they look and new technologies for recording and visualizing music, from Trilby and the phonograph to Susan Boyle and the internet.
 She has published articles and reviews in Camera Obscura; Music, Sound, and the Moving Image; Quarterly Review of Film and Video; and Popular Music and Society.
-She is currently working on a project on Marni Nixon.
+She is co-editor of Media Ventriloquism: How Audiovisual Technologies Transform the Voice-Body Relationship and is currently finishing a book on media and childhood.

-Jennifer teaches courses on subjects ranging from film theory to horror film to women authors.
-In fall 2017 she is teaching a course on Philadelphia films in the Philly X program.
+Jennifer teaches courses on subjects ranging from film theory to horror film to women authors to documentary ethics.
 In her spare time, Jennifer plays the violin in local community orchestras and enjoys making art with her children.

 - B.A, Macalester College